domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

     print("Cost: {}".format(solution.cost))

-:func:`~didppy.CABS.search` returns a :class:`~didppy.Solution`, from which we can extract the transitions to reach a base case from the target state and the cost of the solution.
+:meth:`~didppy.CABS.search` returns a :class:`~didppy.Solution`, from which we can extract the transitions to reach a base case from the target state and the cost of the solution.
 :class:`~didppy.CABS` is an anytime solver, which returns the best solution found within the time limit.
-Instead of :func:`~didppy.CABS.solve`, we can use :func:`~didppy.CABS.search_next`, which returns the next solution found.
+Instead of :meth:`~didppy.CABS.search`, we can use :meth:`~didppy.CABS.search_next`, which returns the next solution found.
 :class:`~didppy.CABS` is complete, which means that it returns an optimal solution given enough time.
 If we use :code:`time_limit=None`, it continues to search until an optimal solution is found.
 Whether the returned solution is optimal or not can be checked by :attr:`didppy.Solution.is_optimal`.